Where you at?

 Would you recommend an “unplugged” ceremony?

 Definitely!
 An unplugged ceremony is when you ask that your guests put their devices/cameras away and don’t take photos for the duration of the ceremony.
 You can write this in the invite and ask the celebrant to mention this at the very start of the ceremony.
 A sea of phones and tablets at a ceremony is a distraction for everyone.
-Having guests lean over the aisle to get “that shot” can block your view, may cause the photographer+videographer to miss a special moment, and it means that the guests aren’t present.
+Having guests lean over the aisle to get “that shot” can block your view, may cause myself or the videographer to miss a special moment, and it means that the guests aren’t present.
 Would you rather look at your guest’s beautiful faces, or the back of their devices?

+Ugh… Melbourne.
 What happens if it rains on our wedding day?

 If the weather is less than ideal on your wedding day, embrace it!
 Part of being an experienced wedding photographer means that I can adapt to all kinds of conditions at a wedding.
 If it’s raining during the portraits we can simply grab some umbrellas, go outside and have fun with it!
 If it’s torrential rain, we can find a spot indoors.